hanxixuana/dbm_code/README.md

 Remark:

 - Details refer to the document.
-- Set MKLROOT for the root of Intel MKL in the environment.
+- Set MKLROOT for the root of Intel MKL in the environment before building.